 Corrosion Division Morris Cohen Graduate Student Award: established in 1991 to recognize and reward outstanding graduate research in the field of corrosion science and/or engineering.
-The award consists of a framed certificate and a $1,000 prize.
+The award consists of a framed scroll and $1,000 prize.
 The award, for outstanding Masters or PhD work, is open to graduate students who have successfully completed all the requirements for their degrees as testified to by the student’s advisor, within a period of two years prior to the nomination submission deadline.
 Read the rules and submit a nomination form today!

 Herbert H. Uhlig Award: established in 1972 to recognize excellence in corrosion research and outstanding technical contributions to the field of corrosion science and technology.
-The award consists of a $1500 prize and a framed certificate.
+The Award consists of $1500 and a framed scroll.
 The recipient is eligible for travel reimbursement in order to attend the Society meeting at which the Award is presented.
 Read the rules and submit a nomination form today!